-Parecoxib is suspected to cause serious birth defects when administered during the last trimester of pregnancy because as with other medicinal products known to inhibit prostaglandin, it may cause premature closure of the ductus arteriosus or uterine inertia (see section 4.3 and section 5.1).
+Parecoxib is suspected to cause serious birth defects when administered during the last trimester of pregnancy because as with other medicinal products known to inhibit prostaglandin, it may cause premature closure of the ductus arteriosus or uterine inertia (see section 4.3 Contraindications and section 5.1 Pharmacodynamic properties).

-Parecoxib is contraindicated (see section 4.3) in the last trimester of pregnancy.
+Dynastat is contraindicated (see section 4.3 Contraindications) in the last trimester of pregnancy.

 Inhibition of prostaglandin synthesis might adversely affect pregnancy.
 Data from epidemiological studies suggest an increased risk of spontaneous abortion after use of prostaglandin synthesis inhibitors in early pregnancy.
-In animals, administration of prostaglandin synthesis inhibitors has been shown to result in increased pre- and post-implantation loss (see section 5.3)
+In animals, administration of prostaglandin synthesis inhibitors has been shown to result in increased pre- and post-implantation loss (see section 5.3 Preclinical safety data).

-Parecoxib is not recommended in women attempting to conceive (see section 4.4 and section 5.1).
+Dynastat is not recommended in women attempting to conceive (see section 4.4 Special warnings and precautions for use and section 5.1 Pharmacodynamic properties).

 There are no adequate data from the use of parecoxib in pregnant women or during labour.
-Studies in animals have shown reproductive toxicity (see section 5.1).
+Studies in animals have shown reproductive toxicity (see section 5.1 Pharmacodynamic properties).
 The potential risk for humans is unknown.
-Parecoxib should not be used during the first two trimesters of pregnancy unless clearly necessary (i.e., the potential benefit to the patient outweighs the potential risk to the foetus).
+Dynastat should not be used during the first two trimesters of pregnancy unless clearly necessary (i.e., the potential benefit to the patient outweighs the potential risk to the foetus).